bsc-iitm/machine-learning-techniques/docs/neural-networks/05-backward.md

 \end{aligned}
 $$

 Let us assume that we already have access to the gradient of the loss with respect to the activations at layer $l$.
 Let us call it $\boldsymbol{A_{l}^{(g)}}$.
+This is a matrix of the same shape as $\boldsymbol{A_{l}}$.
 If we need the gradient of the loss with respect to the weights at layer $l$, then by the chain rule of differentiation, we need to compute the gradients with respect to the pre-activations at layer $l$.
 We shall use the following notation for the gradients at layer $l$: